davutemrah/RepData_PeerAssessment1/Project1_Davut.md

 ## Are there differences in activity patterns between weekdays and weekends?

-For this part the `weekdays()` function may be of some help here.
+    * For this part the `weekdays()` function may be of some help here.
 Use the dataset with the filled-in missing values for this part.

-Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+    * Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
-Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+    * Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
 See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.

+As we see below, there is a spike in the morning time during the weekdays, on average there are more steps in the weekend.

 ```r